zacharydylan/astaire/README.md

 TODO:

-1.Figure out a good way to impliment custom tap functions.
+  *Figure out a good way to impliment custom tap functions.
-2.Add as many useful macros as possible.
+  *Add as many useful macros as possible.